leouchoa/cheatsheets/github_actions/README.md

 Reference: [stackoverflow: GitHub Clone with OAuth Access Token](https://stackoverflow.com/a/66156992)

+## Caching Folders

+You can cache folders by using the [cache action](https://github.com/actions/cache)

 ## Setting up Cronjobs

 You can easily setup (multiple!) cronjobs with the following: